 To our knowledge, there has been little work on the interaction between iconic and logical conditions in nominal repetition-based plurals.
-By contrast, Kuhn 2015 and Kuhn and Aristodemo, to appear, study this interaction in great detail in their study of sign language repetition-based pluractionals (i.e. verbal forms that refer to pluralities of events).
-In particular, they argue that repetition-based pluractionals in LSF (French Sign Language) give rise to iconic effects, and that these can make atissue contributions.
+By contrast, Kuhn 2015 and Kuhn and Aristodemo 2017 study this interaction in great detail in their study of sign language repetition-based pluractionals (i.e. verbal forms that refer to pluralities of events).
+In particular, they argue that repetition-based pluractionals in LSF (French Sign Language) give rise to iconic effects, and that these can make at-issue contributions.

 As an example, the difference in realization between the 'accelerating' and the 'decelerating' versions of LSF GIVE used in (2)a and (2)b are represented in (3)a and (3)b respectively.
 The translations immediately show that the rate of production of the iterations of the signs are interpreted: accelerating repetitions of the sign refer to accelerating repetitions of the event, and similarity for decelerating repetitions.
-Kuhn 2015 and Kuhn and Aristodemo, to appear, make specific proposals about the iconic rule of interpretation at work here.
-Here GIVE-rep-accelerating and GIVE-rep-decelerating transcribe respectively the accelerating and decelerating repetitions of GIVE6, while IX-a and IX-b are pointing signs towards positions a and b.
+Kuhn 2015 and Kuhn and Aristodemo 2017 make specific proposals about the iconic rule of interpretation at work here.
+Here GIVE-rep-accelerating and GIVE-rep-decelerating transcribe respectively the accelerating and decelerating repetitions of GIVE6.

-(2) a.
-MIRKO CHILD BOOK GIVE-rep-accelerating.'Mirko gave the child a book at an accelerating pace.'
-(Kuhn and Aristodemo, to appear)

-b.
-MIRKO CHILD BOOK GIVE-rep-decelerating.

-'Mirko gave the child a book at decelerating pace.'
-(Kuhn and Aristodemo, to appear)

-(3) Time-course diagrams of accelerating and decelerating GIVE-rep (Kuhn and Aristodemo, to appear) a.
+- (2) a.
+MIRKO CHILD BOOK GIVE-rep-accelerating. - 'Mirko gave the child a book at an accelerating pace.'
+(Kuhn and Aristodemo 2017) - b.
+MIRKO CHILD BOOK GIVE-rep-decelerating. - 'Mirko gave the child a book at decelerating pace.'
+(Kuhn and Aristodemo 2017) - (3) Time-course diagrams of accelerating and decelerating GIVE-rep (Kuhn and Aristodemo 2017) a.
 Acceleration

 In recent formal approaches, a sign realized with an iconic modulation has often been treated by requiring that its denotation should satisfy analogues of relevant geometric properties of the sign (Schlenker et al. 2013, Schlenker to appear a, b).
-For example, in the case of iconic pluractional repetition, the faster the repetition of the sign, the faster the repetition of the denoted events (but see Kuhn 2015 and Kuhn and Aristodemo, to appear, for a more specific proposal).
+For example, in the case of iconic pluractional repetition, the faster the repetition of the sign, the faster the repetition of the denoted events (but see Kuhn 2015 and Kuhn and Aristodemo 2017 for a more specific proposal).
 For the most part, we will be content in this piece to assume an intuitive understanding of iconic conditions, but it should be clear that these should in principle be analyzed within a formal and predictive framework, possibly along the lines of the iconic semantics developed in Greenberg 2013.